GoogleChromeLabs/jsbi/README.md

 To use BigInts in your code today, you need a library.
 But there’s a difficulty: the BigInt proposal changes the behavior of operators (like `+`, `>=`, etc.) to work on BigInts.
 These changes are impossible to polyfill directly; and they are also making it infeasible (in most cases) to transpile BigInt code to fallback code using Babel or similar tools.
 The reason is that such a transpilation would have to replace every single operator in the program with a call to some function that performs type checks on its inputs, which would incur an unacceptable performance penalty.

-The solution is to do it the other way round: write code using a library’s syntax, and translate it to native BigInt code when available.
+The solution is to do it the other way round: write code using a library’s syntax, and [transpile it to native BigInt code](https://github.com/GoogleChromeLabs/babel-plugin-transform-jsbi-to-bigint) when available.
 JSBI is designed for exactly this purpose: it provides a BigInt “polyfill” implementation that behaves exactly like the upcoming native BigInts, but with a syntax that you can ship on all browsers, today.

 Its advantages over other, existing big-integer libraries are: